Lednice: Geography

 Lednice is located about 7 km northwest of Břeclav and 45 km south of Brno.
 It lies in a flat landscape in the Lower Morava Valley.
 The Thaya River flows through the northern part of the municipal territory.
 Stará Dyje and Zámecká Dyje, which are canals of the Thaya, also flow through the territory.

 There are several large fishponds.
 Their territory, together with the immediate surroundings, is protected as the Lednické rybníky National Nature Reserve.

 History

 The first written mention of Lednice is from 1222 under its Latin name Izgruobi, as a property of the Weisen/Orphanus family.
-In the mid-13th century, it was passed into the hands of the House of Liechtenstein and its fortunes had been tied inseparably to the members of this noble family.
+In the mid-13th century, it was passed into the hands of the Liechtenstein family and its fortunes had been tied inseparably to the members of this noble family.

 Economy

-Lednice is known for viticulture and wine-making.
+Lednice is known for viticulture and winemaking.
 The municipality lies in the Mikulovská wine subregion.

 Transport

-Lednice is the terminus of the short Břeclav–Lednice railway line that operates only on weekends from April to October.
-The line is operated with old rolling stock - steam engine pulled trains or diesel cars.
+Lednice is the start and terminus of the short Břeclav–Lednice railway line that operates only on weekends from May to September.
+The line is operated by historic train M 131.1, which was produced the 1950s.